geolffreym/carrier/README.md

 Usage
 ------

 Just type carrier to begin the process of automatic management.
-If you want to change the information in your config.ini, you must edit the file ~ / .carrier / config / config.ini
+If you want to change the information in your config.ini, you must edit the file /usr/local/share/carrier/config/config.ini

     $ carrier -start